qwikrazor87/npdrm_free/README.md

 Huge thanks to all involved in the PSP/ePSP/PSVita homebrew community, devs and users alike, without whom I would not be able to accomplish this task.
 You are too numerous to name.

-Big thanks to kyleatleast who revived this project by finally fixing the suspend issue in ePSP.
+Big thanks to kyleatlast who revived this project by finally fixing the suspend issue in ePSP.

 ## Author's notes
 Contact me for issues if needed.